 The idyllic Hamilton Island in Tropical North Queensland should be on every traveller’s must-do Australia list.
 If you’re planning on visiting this absolute paradise here is a 3-day itinerary for Hamilton Island.

 What To Know About Hamilton Island Before You Go

 To understand this beautiful set of islands we must retrace our steps back hundreds of millions of years ago and to a time that volcanoes in the area were active.
 Mountain ranges were formed and some thousands of years later the Whitsunday Islands were born.

-We visited in winter (August 2014) but the first thing that hits you when you land in its tiny airport is the heat and humidity.
+We visited in winter (August which is almost winter) but the first thing that hits you when you land in its tiny airport is the heat and humidity.
 It rarely dips below 25 degrees and it’s just bliss!
 You definitely don’t need long sleeves or winter jumpers.
 The second thing that you realise is… GOLF CARTS!!
 Just 1200 people live on the island (mostly workers and tourists) and to protect them and the island cars are not allowed.
 You get golf carts to circumnavigate your way around the island.
-They might not go particularly fast but they’re really fun to race!
+They might not go particularly fast but they’re really fun to drive around and race!

 Here is a map of the island, just in case you’re interested!

 You can fly directly to the island or fly to Airlie Beach and catch the ferry across.
 You could also drive up from Brisbane and along the coast.